-The following regulations and procedures governing admission to the Graduate Division of UH Manoa are subject to change without prior notice.
-Prospective students should consult with the Graduate Division for updated policies.
+The following regulations and procedures governing admission to Graduate Education at UH Manoa are subject to change without prior notice.
+Prospective students should consult with the website for updated policies.

 Although UH Manoa attempts to accommodate the course requests of students, course offerings may be limited by financial, space, and staffing considerations or may otherwise be unavailable.
 Nothing in this Catalog may be construed to promise or guarantee registration in any course or course of study (whether required or elective), nor may anything be construed to promise or guarantee the completion of an academic program within a specified length of time.